 If your bread dough didn’t change in size at all during the rising period, this probably means that your yeast is dead.
 There are several reasons this could happen.

-- Your liquids were too hot, so they killed the yeast.
-For recipes where you add the liquid directly to the yeast, 110 degrees F is about right, and for recipes which combine the flour and the yeast before the liquid is added, 120-125 is right.
+For recipes where you add the liquid directly to the yeast, 110°F is about right, and for recipes which combine the flour and the yeast before the liquid is added, 120-125°F is right.
 I use a digital instant-read thermometer to test the temperature of my liquids, though a non-digital one works fine too.

 Again, there are a couple of causes for this.